lemonmade/watch/developer/extensions/create.md

   You can use this extension point to render additional content about the series.
 For example, you might render content that references a public wiki about the series, or provide details about the people involved with the series.

 - **Watch-through accessory**: your new extension will target the [`WatchThrough.Details.RenderAccessory` extension point](TODO).
-This extension point appears directly below the section on a series watch-through where the user records the the episodes of the series they are watching.
+This extension point renders directly below the section on a series watch-through where the user records the the episodes of the series they are watching.

   You can use this extension to render additional content about a series that is actively being watched.
 For example, you could provide a UI that shows theories about a season with a juicy mystery, allow users to draft contestants for a reality show, or link to additional information about the series.